-- (a) The Association will have: - (i) a minimum of three Directors; and - (ii) a maximum of eleven Directors. - (b) The Board of Directors will consist of: - (i) a President elected at the National Conference, who is also an Ordinary Member of the Association; - a Vice President elected at the National Conference, who is also an Ordinary Member of the Association; - (iii) one appointee from the geographic region represented by each of the State or Territory AMAs who meets all the following criteriais also: - (A) they are appointed by the applicable State or Territory AMA in accordance with clause 17.4; - (B) they are a member of that State or Territory AMA; and - (C) the Board is satisfied that they have who has the skills and experience appropriate to be a Director of the Association; and - (iv) one appointee from and appointed by the doctors-in-training Practice Groupin accordance with clause 17.4, who is also a member of that group and who the Board is satisfied has the skills and experience appropriate to be a Director of the Association.
+- (a) The Association will have: - (i) a minimum of three Directors; and - (ii) a maximum of thirteen Directors. - (b) The Board of Directors will consist of: - (i) a President elected at the National Conference, who is also an Ordinary Member of the Association; - (ii) a Vice President elected at the National Conference, who is also an Ordinary Member of the Association: - (iii) one appointee from the geographic region represented by each of the State or Territory AMAs who meets all the following criteria: - (A) they are appointed by the applicable State or Territory AMA in accordance with clause 17.4; - (B) they are a member of that State or Territory AMA; and - (C) the Board is satisfied that they have the skills and experience appropriate to be a Director of the Association; - (iv) one appointee from and appointed by the doctors-in-training Practice Group in accordance with clause 17.4, who is also a member of that group and who the Board is satisfied has the skills and experience appropriate to be a Director of the Association; and - (v) two individuals appointed by the Board who meet the following criteria: - (A) they are not employees of the Association; and - (B) they are not eligible for membership of the Association (other than as an Honorary Member). - (c) When making appointments under clause 17.1(b)(v) the Board must have regard to: - (i) any gaps in the skills of the Board; and